insoner/.github/profile/README.md

 <br>

-### Questions about pricing, plan, and growth?
+### Questions about pricing, plans, and growth?

-Fill out the form and our sales team experts will be in touch directly.
+Send us a message and our sales team experts will be in touch directly.

 <a href="mailto:info@insoner.io">info@insoner.io</a>